Choosing good colors for your charts is hard. This article tries to make it easier.

 In the video above, I used the color tool Paletton to start with a tetradic harmony and then decrease the distance.
 Note how more beautiful the color combinations become.

 If the distance becomes small enough, you’re basically using complementary colors.
 And that’s a great choice!
-Lots of complementary color pairs work awesome together.
+Lots of complementary color pairs work fantastic together.
 If in doubt, use complementary colors and their neighbors.

 So let’s do this – this time with Adobe Color: